grant-king/ML_progress/log.md

 **Thoughts:** I like watching the CSV data tutorial get a reminder of what is happening behind the scenes in Pandas, but will probably stick to using Pandas for things as involved as what's in the example.

+Day x: February x, 2019

+**Today's Progress:** TPTM CSV chapter day 2.

+**Thoughts:** Need to get back to Scrapy and then Movie database project before I forget what I've done.
+Also anxious to get as many Exercism done as possible, although finishing it shouldn't be priority.

 # **Links to work:**
 ## Exercism exercises
 #### Tournament